 How to Design a Book: The Basics you Need to Know.

 When you are a newbie writer waiting to publish your dream book, you need to print a book that stands out among the rest.
-Even if your content is compelling, it needs to be presented in a way that is appealing for the readers.
+Even if your content is compelling, it needs to be presented to appeal to the readers.
 The perfect way to make your book stand out is through book design.

 Book design is an interesting and significant process to get your manuscript ready for printing.
-There are various aspects that go into book designing, including the page layout, fonts, spine, book cover, and more.
-The two vital parts of book designing is interior designing and cover design.
+Various aspects go into book designing, including the page layout, fonts, spine, book cover, and more.
+However, the two vital parts of book designing are interior designing and cover design.

 Designing the Interior

-Book layout is crucial because it makes your book look professional and not amateurish.
-There are important elements that go into designing the interior of the book, which includes, typesetting, typography, structure of the book, and trim size.
+The layout is crucial because it makes your print book look professional and not amateurish.
+There are important elements that go into designing the book’s interior, including typesetting, typography, the structure of the book, and trim size.

-It is the process of laying out the text content on the pages of a book.
-It is a specialized part of book design, where professional typesetters, picks up the size of margins, chooses the perfect font and size, selects style of the chapters, and more.
+Typesetting is the process of laying out the text content on the pages of a book.
+It is a specialized part of book design, where professional typesetters pick up the size of margins, chooses the perfect font and size, selects the style of the chapters, and more.

-Typesetting is one of the significant reasons as to why readers continue reading the book they are reading.
+Typesetting is one of the significant reasons why readers continue reading the book they are reading.
 It gives the book a proper layout which makes the process of reading easy and smooth.
-The typesetter makes sure a proper font is chosen for the book, paragraphs are justified, and also makes sure there are no unwanted spaces or gaps left in between the paragraphs.
-Read our article on typesetting to know more.
+The typesetter makes sure a proper font is chosen for the book, paragraphs are justified, and makes sure there are no unwanted spaces or gaps between the paragraphs.

 Structure of the Book

 While designing the book, it is crucial to have the manuscript arranged in the same order you want the book to be printed.
-Before you start designing the book, make sure you have the whole manuscript ready.
+Therefore, before you start designing the book, make sure you have the whole manuscript ready.

 You might have written the book, but make sure the whole structure is ready.
-Ensure that your manuscript has the beginning and the end parts of the book.
+For example, ensure that your manuscript has the beginning and the end parts of the book.
 There are three essential parts of a book:

 - The Front Matter: it includes the title page, author name, publisher details, copyright page, dedication, prologue, etc.

 - Body of the book: the main written content of the book.
 The body of the book, be it fiction or non-fiction, might be having different chapters.
-The length of each chapter and book might vary according to the genre.
+In addition, the length of each chapter and book might vary according to the genre.

-- The Back Matter: it includes the information that might be helpful for the readers like glossary, appendix, references, epilogue, etc.
+- The Back Matter: it includes the information that might be helpful for the readers, like the glossary, appendix, references, epilogue, etc.

 The trim size is the dimensions of a book.
 The term comes from the process of printing a book.
 You have to choose the size of a book before opting to print the book.
-There are different book sizes, and the choice of the size depends on the type of book you are publishing.
-Read more about our article on book sizes.
+There are different book sizes, and the size depends on the type of book you are publishing.

 The trim size is important for both design and aesthetics of the book.
-The look and feel of the book is dependent on the trim size you choose.
-There are three fundamental formats for print books, namely, hardcover, paperback, and mass market paperbacks.
+The look and feel of the book are dependent on the trim size you choose.
+There are three fundamental formats for print books, namely, hardcover, paperback, and mass-market paperbacks.
 The format of the book decides the choice of trim size.

 Designing the Cover

 It is a fact that people do judge a book by its cover.
-The readers want the cover to give a sense of what is there inside the book, and also an idea about the genre of the book.
-So, book cover becomes an important part of book design.
-Book cover is the first impression that a reader gets of the book, and the first impression needs to be the best.
+The readers want the cover to give a sense of what is there inside the book and an idea about the genre of the book.
+So, the book cover becomes an important part of book design.
+The book cover is the first impression that a reader gets of the book, and the first impression needs to be the best.

 Front Cover Design